 Operationalizing machine learning algorithms at cloud-scale

-Dataflows are algorithms developed in Xcalar Data Platform by users through visual programming, SQL, and structured programming.
+Dataflows are algorithms developed in Xcalar Cloud Enterprise by users through visual programming, SQL, and structured programming.
 As users perform actions, execute queries, and run code, dataflows are generated and stored as JSON files describing the metadata and operations.
 Users can drill down to view schemas, distribution of data across nodes and data skew.
 These dataflows can be reused by multiple users to enable collaboration and to increase productivity.
 Dataflows can be saved, operationalized, and scheduled to run on production data with a few clicks.

-Xcalar Data Platform can read and analyze arbitrary data, including data not conforming to the expected format, encoding, type, and attributes.
+Xcalar Cloud Enterprise can read and analyze arbitrary data, including data not conforming to the expected format, encoding, type, and attributes.
 Visibility to exceptions is often important to have during discovery.
 While processing virtual tables, Xcalar saves non-conformant rows in a separate virtual table that denotes Integrity Constraint Violations (ICVs) for the operation being performed.
 Users can triage these at any stage of the analytic pipeline.
 Xcalar enables users to bind models to the data at any stage of processing and to perform a supervised or unsupervised delayed resolution of the ICVs.

 Operational workload management

 Batch jobs created from dataflow models run with optimized performance, whether periodically or on demand.
 This enables users to deploy their analytics pipeline at cloud-scale in a secure production environment.
-During operationalization, Xcalar Data Platform automatically applies performance optimization changes where applicable, including automatically dropping metadata and moving filter clauses up to execute earlier in the algorithm to minimize data handling downstream.
+During operationalization, Xcalar automatically applies performance optimization changes where applicable, including automatically dropping metadata and moving filter clauses up to execute earlier in the algorithm to minimize data handling downstream.
 Batch dataflows can be saved, shared across clusters, loaded, parameterized, and scheduled to run.
-Xcalar Data Platform operates in a latency-sensitive mode when interactive performance (a few seconds to tens of seconds for billions of rows) is desired.
+Xcalar Cloud Enterprise operates in a latency-sensitive mode when interactive performance (a few seconds to tens of seconds for billions of rows) is desired.
 It also operates in a high-throughput mode when petabyte scale workloads require efficient processing.
-Xcalar Data Platform provides the flexibility to partition a cluster’s processing power to concurrently handle different kinds of workloads.
+Xcalar provides the flexibility to partition a cluster’s processing power to concurrently handle different kinds of workloads.
 Please see “Mixed mode operations”, below.

 Full memory hierarchy

-Xcalar Data Platform uses the entire memory hierarchy, comprising of DRAM, Storage Class Memory (SCM), and when available, flash, and disk.
+Xcalar uses the entire memory hierarchy, comprising of DRAM, Storage Class Memory (SCM), and when available, flash, and disk.
 Users can build clusters within their budget by mixing high-performance DRAM with lower-cost memory options for an optimal price-performance ratio.